couchbaselabs/agent-catalog/README.md

 For examples on what an agentic workflow with Rosetta looks like, see the [rosetta-example](https://github.com/couchbaselabs/rosetta-example) repository.

+## Docs and templates

+Refer to [`docs/`](docs) to explore templates and other references while writing your agent workflow with rosetta.

 ## For Contributors / Developers

 ### On Child Repositories